liuiu030/liuiu030/README.md

 **Also shipped**

-📱 [**Check-In Check-Out Check**](https://github.com/liuiu030/check-in-check-out-check) — a tiny installable PWA for team rituals: check-in/check-out question cards plus quick wildcards for hybrid and distributed teams.
+📱 [**Check-In Check-Out Check**](https://github.com/liuiu030/check-in-check-out-check) A tiny installable PWA for Dailys and team rituals: check-in/check-out question cards plus quick wildcards for hybrid and distributed teams.
 No backend, no accounts, works offline.
 [Live demo](https://liuiu030.github.io/check-in-check-out-check/)

 **More of my work**